-- the COOSYS is deprecated, in favor of a reference to the Space-Time Coordinate (STC) data model (see section 4.6 and the IVOA note Referencing STC in VOTable[8]) - the xtype attribute was added (see section 4.3)
+- the COOSYS is deprecated, in favor of a reference to the Space-Time Coordinate (STC) data model (see section 4.6 and the IVOA note Referencing STC in VOTable[8]) - the GROUP may appear as a direct child of VOTABLE and RESOURCE (where COOSYS was acceptable)

-- the INFO element (section 4.8) is made similar to the PARAM element, but with datatype="char" and arraysize="" (i.e. is a String) - may have attributes utype, ucd, ref, unit - accept sub-elements DESCRIPTION, VALUES and LINK - the INFO element may occur before the closing tags /DATA, /TABLE and /RESOURCE and /VOTABLE (enable post-operational diagnostics) - the FIELDref and PARAMref elements may have a utype and ucd attribute. - naming conventions of GROUP elements which specify some properties of a relational schema (see section 4.10). - explicitation of the recommended and acceptable mime types (section 7.3) - explicitation of arrays in cells (section 2.2) - detailed and clarified the conventions and recommendations concerning name, ID and ref attributes - appendix A7 was a proposition for additional utype attributes in groups and tables; it is now included in VOTable1.2: - appendix A.7 contains a new proposal (May/June 2009) for multiple descriptions and titles.
+- the usage of UCD1+ is recommended (section 4.5) - the xtype attribute was added (see section 4.3) - the INFO element (section 4.8) is made more similar to the PARAM element, but with datatype="char" and arraysize="" (i.e. is a String): may have attributes utype, ucd, ref, unit - the INFO element may occur before the closing tags /TABLE and /RESOURCE and /VOTABLE (enable post-operational diagnostics) - the FIELDref and PARAMref elements may have a utype and ucd attribute. - naming conventions of GROUP elements which specify some properties of a relational schema (see section 4.10). - explicitation of the recommended and acceptable mime types (section 7.3) - explicitation of arrays in cells (section 2.2) - detailed and clarified the conventions and recommendations concerning name, ID and ref attributes - the appendix A7 was a proposition for additional utype attributes in groups and tables; it is now included in VOTable1.2.
+The appendix A.7 now contains a new proposal (May/June 2009) for multiple descriptions and titles.